-Join our live webinar, Thursday, February 10, featuring Dr. Albert Batalla, psychiatrist and researcher at the University Medical Center Utrecht.
-Batalla recently opened an outpatient clinic for medicinal cannabis and psychiatry.
+Dr. Albert Batalla, psychiatrist and researcher at the University Medical Center Utrecht, recently opened an outpatient clinic for medicinal cannabis and psychiatry.
 This is the only clinic of this kind in the Netherlands.
 During this webinar Batalla shares his motivation for opening the outpatient clinic, his experience as a psychiatrist with prescribing medicinal cannabis for mental illness, the risks and side effects of its use and why medicinal cannabis should only be used under a doctor’s supervision.

-Curious to hear more about this topic?
-Sign up by pressing on the button below.
+Curious to hear more?
+Watch the replay by pressing on the button below.

 Cannabis labelling is driven by heritable terpene profiles

 Sophie Watts researched the way cannabis is labelled at Dalhousie’s Faculty of Agriculture.
 Her research is recently featured in Nature Plants and shows that the current labelling of ‘Indica’ and ‘Sativa’ is misleading.